 Click here to read Our View on this school

-Since 2006, Mr Michael Connolly BSc BA MA MEd (fifties).
+Since 2006, Mr Michael Connolly BSc BA MA MEd (50s).
 Scottish, quietly confident, straight bat, no nonsense.
 Years of experience as teacher, housemaster and head in a number of HMC senior and prep schools.
 He keeps active with squash, tennis and dog walking; reads something philosophical or theological most days (his arts subjects) and enjoys a broad musical taste.
-Mrs Connolly is a qualified teacher who supports the junior department, edits the school mag and website, and shows prospective parents around.
+Mrs Connolly is a qualified teacher who supports the junior department, edits the school website and shows prospective parents around.
 They have three sons, all in their twenties.